Judith Bernstein: Career

-Bernstein is an active feminist and founding member of the women’s cooperative A.I.R.
+Bernstein is an active feminist and founding member of the women's cooperative A.I.R.
 Gallery in New York.
 The A.I.R.
 Gallery gave Bernstein the first solo exhibition slot in 1973.
 In 1975 Bernstein was a panelist for a radio program about women "erotic" artists for WBAI-New York, where she discussed her experiences creating and showing her work.
 From 1981 to 1984 Bernstein created charcoal drawings of Venus in sexualized shapes, the series was called Anthurium Thru Venus.
 She continued to make art of phalluses, and in 1993 she created a painting called The Dance of large dancing phalluses referencing Matisse's Dance.

-Because of pervasive sexism in the art industry, it was difficult to land exhibition engagements, and Bernstein had a hard time gaining recognition for her artwork until the 21st Century.
-Some of her solo exhibitions include: Judith Bernstein at The Mitchell Algus Gallery in New York (2008), Signature Piece at Alex Zachary in New York (2010), four solo exhibitions at The Box LA (2009 - 2017), Birth of the Universe under blacklight at Gavin Brown's Enterprise in New York (2014), Judith Bernstein at Karma International in Zürich (2014), and Voyeur at Mary Boone Gallery in New York (2015), which featured her Birth of the Universe series.
+Because of pervasive sexism in the art industry, it was difficult to land exhibition engagements, and Bernstein had a hard time gaining recognition for her artwork until the 21st century.
+Some of her solo exhibitions include: Judith Bernstein at The Mitchell Algus Gallery in New York (2008), Signature Piece at Alex Zachary in New York (2010), four solo exhibitions at The Box LA (2009 - 2017), Birth of the Universe under blacklight at Gavin Brown's Enterprise in New York (2014), Judith Bernstein at Karma International in Zürich (2014), and Voyeur at the Mary Boone Gallery in New York (2015), which featured her Birth of the Universe series.
 In this exhibition, female genitalia filled the canvas, Bernstein employed an in-your-face and direct approach.
 Fluorescent color and rich oil paint portrayed the chaos and nuclear explosion that is the Big Bang with rage and the expanding universe.
 She has been included in numerous group exhibitions, including: The Comfort of Strangers at MoMA PS1 (2010), The Last Newspaper at the New Museum (2010), The Historical Box at Hauser & Wirth (Zürich in 2011 and London in 2012), Keep Your Timber Limber at ICA London (2013), and Toys Redux at Migros Museum in Zürich (2015).
 In 2012, the New Museum was the first museum to give Bernstein a solo exhibition.
 It was mini-retrospective titled Judith Bernstein: Hard, in which Bernstein scrawled her name on a glass wall from floor to ceiling.
-“It’s about ego, male posturing, and also my own ego,” she told New York Magazine.
+“It's about ego, male posturing, and also my own ego," she told New York Magazine.